ansys/scade-design-rules/doc/source/rules/modelling/transition_kind.rst

 .. start_description

-Check that all transitions of a state machine are of the same kind, are all strong or are all weak transitions.
+This rule checks that all transitions of a state machine are of the same kind, are all strong or are all weak transitions.
 parameter: strong, weak, nomix: e.g.: 'nomix'

 .. end_description